-The set up is really similar to the paid service Air bnb, giving you full control of your calendar, who you accept, who you ask for a bit more info from, etc. I also find that (since you’re dishing your home out for free), there’s a lot more leg room for you to be more specific about house rules.
+The set up is really similar to the paid service Air bnb, giving you full control of your calendar, who you accept, and even allowing you to message potential guests so that you feel comfortable about them.
+I also find that (since you’re offering your home out for free) there’s a lot more leg room for you to be more specific about house rules.

 Surfing searches are easy, with the system simply asking you to give the name and dates of the location you are going to.
-It then presents you with a list of people hosting in that area, along with their average response rate.
+The site then presents you with a list of people hosting in that area, along with their average response rate.
 This initial page will also give you a quick overview of how many references these hosts have.
-As a solo female traveller, safety is always at the back of my mind, and I tend to head to hosts with a good few positive reviews.
-Once you’ve found a few hosts you like the sound of, you send them a request… and wait.
+As a solo female traveller, safety is always at the back of my mind, and I tend to head to hosts with a fair few positive reviews.
+Once you’ve found a few hosts you like the sound of, you send them a request … and wait.

 The benefits of couch surfing

 - Free accommodation